Grand Reef Casino Review

 Review of Grand Reef Casino

-Billing itself as "Australia and New Zealand's #1 online casino", Grand Reef Casino is a downloadable casino that boasts a full complement of Playtech games, access to the networked Playtech progressive jackpot pools, and a bunch of promotions and bonus offers for players to enjoy.
-Unfortunately it has earned a reputation for extremely slow withdrawal payments that are often strung out for months in small instalments.
+Billing itself as "Australia and New Zealand's #1 online casino" (until they blocked Australians from playing at the site in September 2017) Grand Reef Casino is a downloadable casino that boasts a full complement of Playtech games and access to the networked Playtech progressive jackpot pools.
+Unfortunately it has earned a poor reputation for extremely slow withdrawal payments that are often strung out for months in small instalments, as well as the unsavoury past conduct of its management.

 Blacklisted due to owner's theft of jackpot winnings

-The operators of this casino, Rand Logic Gaming, acquired two blacklisted casinos, African Palace and Indio Casino, from its former owners in 2011.
+The operating company of this casino (Rand Logic Gaming) acquired two blacklisted casinos, African Palace and Indio Casino, from its "former owners" in 2011.
 African Palace was blacklisted by us due to the case of South African grandmother Marie Van Wyk who won an 8.5 million Rand jackpot (over US $1 million at the time) on the progressive game Beach Life.
-After an acrimonious bust up with the casino owners she only ended up receiving around a quarter of her winnings.
+After being shafted by the casino owners she only ended up receiving around a quarter of her winnings.
 Even intervention by South African television news program Carte Blanche could not get Ms Van Wyk her money.
-As you can read in our review of African Palace, we are now convinced that the new owners are merely the same ones using a different company name.
+As you can read in our review of African Palace, we are now convinced that the "new owners" are merely the same ones using a different company name.
 Until such time as Ms Van Wyk is paid what she is owed, this casino will remain blacklisted.

 Grand Reef, saying no to Aussie kitsch